-Following ablation treatment, subjects will undergo a 90-day "resolution" period (aka "blanking period") where medical therapy may be optimized and where any of the procedurally-derived arrhythmias that commonly follow ablation procedures may resolve.
-During this period, adverse events will be accumulated but primary efficacy measurements will not be performed.
-In case of repeat ablation is solely for treatment of common type (cavo-tricuspid isthmus dependent) flutter, the patient has not failed the primary long-term efficacy endpoint.
+Following ablation treatment, subjects will undergo 8-week "resolution" period (aka "blanking period") where medical therapy may be optimized and where any of the procedurally-derived arrhythmias that commonly follow ablation procedures may resolve.
+Cardioversion may be done around week 6 to have patients exit blanking period.

-Note: During the 90-day resolution period, medications may be adjusted as medically indicated, and as indicated in above section.
+Note: During the 8-week resolution period, medications may be adjusted as medically indicated, and as indicated in above section.
 Any clinically indicated changes must be documented along with the reason for change.